Keyrunmk/Klog/README.md

 -> Admin login
 -> Admin can create managers and editors
 -> Admin can change blog settings
+-> Roles and Permissions
+-> Gates and Policies

 Managers
 -> Managers can create editors and assign tasks (cannot manage posts)